aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

   <tr>
     <td>license_key</td>
     <td>DejaCode Enterprise license key for the component.</td>
-    <td>Optional. gen will obtain license information from DejaCode Enterprise if the --fetch-license option is set, including the license text, in order to create and write the appropriate .LICENSE file in the .ABOUT file target directory.
-This key is also used to consolidate multiple copies of the same licenses.
-If you want this consolidation to work with a custom license key, than you need to add it to aboutcode-toolkit\src\attributecode\licenses.py </td>
+    <td>Optional. gen will obtain license information from DejaCode Enterprise if the --fetch-license option is set, including the license text, in order to create and write the appropriate .LICENSE file in the .ABOUT file target directory.</td>
   </tr>
   <tr>
     <td>license_name</td>